bluecaret/family-cookbook/docs/recipe/honey-mustard-salmon-with-roasted-asparagus.md

   - side
   - salmon
   - asparagus
-excerpt: 'Salmon in a honey and brown mustard sauce served with roasted asparagus with parmesan cheese.'
+excerpt: "Salmon in a honey and brown mustard sauce served with roasted asparagus with parmesan cheese."
 servings: 4
 time:
   total: 15 mins